dirtyplates/Odin/README.md

 # How to inject Odin into paladins,
 modified odinV1 for paladins, by slemknot

+(YOU HAVE TO HAVE "use D3D11" ENABLED IN GAME!

 TO INJECT ODIN INTO PALADINS DO THE FOLLOWING STEPS,

 STEP 1 --- LAUNCH PALADINS-